robcog-iai/UTags/README.md

 		);

--   Include `TagUtils.h` where you plan to use the  tag utils functions.
+-   Include `TagStatics.h` where you plan to use tag related functions.